-Spirits may be reliving their torturous hanging here.
+Spirits may be reliving their torturous hangings here.

 The living have experienced moving cold spots that don’t have a logical explanation.

-Loads of personal experiences have reported regarding the manifestations listed above.
+Loads of personal experiences have been reported regarding the manifestations listed above.

 Possibly so.
-There is no hard evidence, but more subtle activity experienced by many people here may point to some visiting or residence spirits.
+There is no hard evidence, but more subtle activity experienced by many people here may point to some visiting or resident spirits.

 City of Monterey